-NAEP Basic Level NAEP Proficient Level NAEP Advanced Level to revise the model that best fits the evidence.
+NAEP Grade 12 Science Achievement Level Descriptions NAEP Basic Level NAEP Proficient Level NAEP Advanced Level support an explanation about the interaction of the four factors that can cause natural selection, D. evaluating the merits and limitations of two different models of the role of mitosis in the growth of an organism to revise the model that best fits the evidence.
 In Earth and Space Sciences, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in simple sensemaking of common phenomena when provided a well-defined set of actions to perform tasks such as: A. analyzing data to identify evidence that changes in the orientation of Earth's axis of rotation affects the amount of sunlight falling on the planet, B. identifying evidence that the decay of radioactive isotopes in rocks provides a way to date rock formations, C. using models to describe ways that ocean and atmospheric circulations influence climate, D. identifying evidence that the size of a human population has been affected by a natural hazard.
-In Earth and Space Sciences, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in the moderate degree of sensemaking of phenomena when provided some cues to perform tasks such as: A. analyzing data to support an explanation for changes in the shape of Earth's orbit and the orientation of its axis of rotation driving changes in the amount of sunlight falling on the planet, B. evaluating evidence that uses measurements of the decay of radioactive elements in minerals and rocks to provide evidence of Earth's early history, C. using system models that include mathematical relationships to describe how ocean and atmospheric circulations influence temporal and spatial patterns on Earth's climate, D. developing an argument that the size and location of a human population has been affected by natural hazards.
-In Earth and Space Sciences, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in the high degree of sensemaking of complex phenomena when provided limited cues to perform tasks such as: A. analyzing global temperature data to reveal patterns that can support an explanation for changes in the shape of Earth's orbit and the orientation of its axis of rotation altering the intensity and distribution of sunlight falling on the planet, B. evaluating evidence from multiple sources using measurements of the decay of radioactive elements in minerals and rocks to provide evidence for Earth's formation and early history, C. developing system models that employ mathematical relationships to describe ways that the absorption, reflection, storage, and redistribution of energy from the sun lead to temporal and spatial patterns in Earth's climate system, D. evaluating an argument that feedback mechanisms could magnify or mitigate the intensity of the effect
+In Earth and Space Sciences, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in the moderate degree of sensemaking of phenomena when provided some cues to perform tasks such as: A. analyzing data to support an explanation for changes in the shape of Earth's orbit and the orientation of its axis of rotation driving changes in the amount of sunlight falling on the planet, B. evaluating evidence that uses measurements of the decay of radioactive elements in minerals and rocks to provide evidence of Earth's early history, C. using system models that include mathematical relationships to describe how ocean and atmospheric In Earth and Space Sciences, students should be able to integrate disciplinary concepts, science and engineering practices, and crosscutting concepts to engage in the high degree of sensemaking of complex phenomena when provided limited cues to perform tasks such as: A. analyzing global temperature data to reveal patterns that can support an explanation for changes in the shape of Earth's orbit and the orientation of its axis of rotation altering the intensity and distribution of sunlight falling on the planet, B. evaluating evidence from multiple sources using measurements of the decay of radioactive elements in minerals and rocks to provide evidence for Earth's formation and early history, C. developing system models that

+NAEP Grade 12 Science Achievement Level Descriptions NAEP Basic Level NAEP Proficient Level NAEP Advanced Level spatial patterns on Earth's climate, D. developing an argument that the size and location of a human population has been affected by natural hazards. describe ways that the absorption, reflection, storage, and redistribution of energy from the sun lead to temporal and spatial patterns in Earth's climate system, D. evaluating an argument that feedback mechanisms could magnify or mitigate the intensity of the effect on a human population by a natural hazard.